 As long as it’s not restrictive, stick to your usual eating routine: small and frequent meals/snacks every 2-4 hours is what I recommend.
 As a result, you won’t enter dinner famished and ready to attack.
 Rather, you’ll feel a sense of comfortable hunger, which enables you to not only make mindful food choices but enables you to practice mindful eating.
-You’ll be able to skip options that don’t truly stand out and choose options that satisfy your palate (hello apple pie!).
+You’ll be able to skip options that won’t truly stand out and choose options that satisfy your palate (hello apple pie!).
 Check out these helpful articles to guide you through:

-In regards to your dancing and workouts, most studios are closed on the holiday.
+In regards to your dancing and workouts, most studios are closed on holiday.
 Take that as a sign that you too can take the day off!
 Mindful movement, like yoga or pilates, can help clear your mind if needed.
 But don’t look to “burn the calories” you plan to eat later on.

 Problem 4: You’re trying to “healthify” Grandma’s Recipes